stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

   - parcel also covers rust well.

 ### GraalVM Runtime
 GraalVM is a universal virtual machine for running applications written in JavaScript, Python, Ruby, R, JVM-based languages like Java, Scala, Clojure, Kotlin, and LLVM-based languages such as C and C++.
+It also offers a Substrate VM Layer that allows compiling AOT to binary executeable.

 The Graal Framework provides tools for creating language-agnostic tools like debuggers, profilers, or other instrumentations.
 In general, it provides a standardized way to express program code enabling cross-language research and the development of tools that are developed once and then can be applied to any language.
 As also aims to have some of the fastest Runtime Implamentations for many languages like Javascript driven Webservers.